Margaret Weis: TSR and Dragonlance

 In 1983, Weis applied for a job as a game editor at TSR, Inc. that she saw advertised in Publishers Weekly.
 TSR turned her down for that position, but hired her as a book editor.
 She stayed in the book division, leaving the company as an independent author in 1986.

 One of her first assignments at TSR was to help coordinate, in a chance meeting with TSR colleague Tracy Hickman, Project Overlord, which was to include a novel and three AD&D modules.
 Weis and Hickman plotted the novel and hired an author to flesh out story ideas but who lacked grasp of the characters or plots.
 Having "lived with those characters for months" and threatened by deadline, the two saved the project.
 She said, "By that time, [Hickman] and I were so into the project that we felt we had to write it."
 Project Overlord soon became known as Dragonlance.
 With 4 million sales of the first book in the US and UK, it grew into a trilogy of novels, called the Dragonlance Chronicles, and 15 linked modules.
-Jean Black, managing editor of TSR's book department, picked Weis and Hickman to write the series.
+Jean Black, managing editor of TSR's book department, selected Weis and Hickman to write the series.
 She said, "To my mind, what made the project so successful was that everyone was involved in it, excited about it, and believed in it."

 After two years of development, TSR released the game module Dragons of Despair in March 1984 and the novel Dragons of Autumn Twilight in November 1984.
-TSR had doubts about the finished novel's sales potential, and attempted to order thirty thousand copies, ultimately ordering the minimum print run of fifty thousand.
-The success of the novel prompted TSR to publish more copies to meet demand.
+TSR had doubts about the finished novel's sales potential, and attempted to order 30,000 copies before ordering the minimum print run of 50,000.
+The novel's success prompted TSR to publish more copies to meet demand.
 The novel was written after the completion of the first Dragonlance game modules.
 Weis and Hickman found this constraining and made the novel too episodic, so they reversed the process for the next books and completed the novels before the related modules were written.

-Weis and Hickman wrote the Dragonlance Legends trilogy, which was published in 1986.
+Weis and Hickman also authored the Dragonlance Legends trilogy, published in 1986.
 Their Dragonlance products included novels, game supplements, short stories, art books, and calendars.

 The two started moonlighting as book authors, for four hours each evening and through every weekend.
-Several successful books afforded them to quit TSR and begin full-time writing in 1986.
+Several successful books afforded them to quit TSR and begin writing full-time in 1986.